minz328/minz328.github.io/_pages/about.md

 Work experience
 ========
+* Graduate Research Assistant in University of Nebraska-Lincoln, Aug.
+2023-Present.
+  * Research on federated learning in edge computing for autonomous driving and vehicular networks.
+  * Research on AI/ML in Open RAN, e.g., safe and robust deep reinforcement learning.

 * Network System Research Intern in [Nokia Bell Labs](https://www.bell-labs.com/) at Murray Hill, NJ, Jun.
 2024-Aug.
 2024.
     * Research on Hierarchical Orchestration in 5G Network Slicing.
     * Research on Near-RT RIC in wireless communication.